Skip to content

 7. No conditional period (unlike EB-5, which imposes a 2 year conditional period)

-What the Gold Card Does Not Provide#
+What the Gold Card does not provide#

-1. No return on the $1,000,000 contribution
+1. No return on the $1,000,000 contribution (capital is not returned)

 2. No equity position in any business or asset